japila-books/apache-spark-internals/docs/executor/TaskRunner.md

 === [[run-FetchFailedException]] FetchFailedException

-When xref:shuffle:FetchFailedException.adoc[FetchFailedException] is reported while running a task, run <<setTaskFinishedAndClearInterruptStatus, setTaskFinishedAndClearInterruptStatus>>.
+When shuffle:FetchFailedException.md[FetchFailedException] is reported while running a task, run <<setTaskFinishedAndClearInterruptStatus, setTaskFinishedAndClearInterruptStatus>>.

-run xref:shuffle:FetchFailedException.adoc#toTaskFailedReason[requests `FetchFailedException` for the `TaskFailedReason`], serializes it and xref:executor:ExecutorBackend.adoc#statusUpdate[notifies `ExecutorBackend` that the task has failed] (with <<taskId, taskId>>, `TaskState.FAILED`, and a serialized reason).
+run shuffle:FetchFailedException.md#toTaskFailedReason[requests `FetchFailedException` for the `TaskFailedReason`], serializes it and executor:ExecutorBackend.md#statusUpdate[notifies `ExecutorBackend` that the task has failed] (with <<taskId, taskId>>, `TaskState.FAILED`, and a serialized reason).

 NOTE: `ExecutorBackend` was specified when <<creating-instance, TaskRunner was created>>.

-NOTE:  run uses a closure xref:serializer:Serializer.adoc[Serializer] to serialize the failure reason.
+NOTE:  run uses a closure serializer:Serializer.md[Serializer] to serialize the failure reason.
 The `Serializer` was created before run ran the task.

 === [[run-TaskKilledException]] TaskKilledException